jina-ai/jina/docs/fundamentals/jcloud/index.md

 Just like a regular Python project, you can have sub-folders of Executor implementations; and a `flow.yml` on the top-level to connect all Executors together.

-You can create an example local project using `jc new`.
+You can create an example local project using `jc new hello`.
 The default structure looks like:

 ```
-.
+hello/
 ├── .env
 ├── executor1
 │   ├── config.yml